aaroncwhite/travel_optimizer/README.md

 The resulting code could easily be adapted to other similar situations or applied at a larger scale.
 (Google APIs limit the number of elements per call on the API.)

 This is one of the first R scripts I pulled together, and one that I am still very proud of.
+See the PDF for a description of how it works.